 Not surprisingly, the carbohydrate and insulin controversies loomed large over the AHS once again.
 Several of the talks were aimed at defending the carbohydrate-insulin hypothesis of obesity, and it was clear that a subset of the low-carb community was reacting to the writing myself and others have published on this subject in the last year.
 I don't feel the need to further explain why this idea doesn't have much traction among obesity researchers (i.e. the idea that elevated insulin due to carbohydrate consumption is the central cause of common obesity), but those who are interested can read what I've written about it previously.
 In particular, I periodically update the key post "The Carbohydrate Hypothesis of Obesity: a Critical Examination", and it now has a section addressing the most common arguments in favor of the insulin hypothesis, so if you haven't read it in a while, have a look.

 The "safe starch debate" was kind of entertaining.
 There was a panel of people basically debating whether or not starch can be part of a healthy diet, moderated by Jimmy Moore (who I think did a good job).
 The fact that this debate even took place is absurd—this is the kind of thing that makes it so hard to get research funding to study the Paleo diet.
 But in the end, thanks to Chris Kresser and Paul Jaminet, carbs prevailed.
 One of the most surreal moments happened right after Kresser brought up the Okinawans, the longest-lived culture and one of the healthiest in the world, and cited a paper showing that their traditional diet was ~85 percent carbohydrate, mostly from sweet potatoes.
-Shanahan and Rosedale decided, based on thin air, that the Okinawans actually didn’t eat much carbohydrate, and Shanahan even went so far as to say “I don’t believe you”, even though Kresser was staring right at the citation on his laptop!
-This is the kind of head-in-the-sand approach to science that we need to move beyond in the ancestral community.
+The opposing side decided, based on thin air, that the Okinawans actually didn’t eat much carbohydrate, and even went so far as to say “I don’t believe you”, even though Kresser was staring right at the citation on his laptop!
 It was also amusing to watch Rosedale proclaim that we should get over our obsession with the Kitavans, to scattered applause.
-I suppose if there were a culture that was lean and healthy eating cake for breakfast and driving from the house to the mailbox to get the mail, I might want people to stop talking about it too.
+I suppose if there were a culture that single-handedly falsified my hypothesis, I might want people to stop talking about it too.

 Food reward also came up a few times in the talks.
 From a scientific perspective, the discussions on food reward ranged from reasonable to bizarre.
 On the reasonable side, Andreas Eenfeldt made an important point that I've tried to convey on my blog at times.
 It's basically this: if you think junk food is fattening (regardless of why), and you think one of the reasons people eat junk food is that they're drawn to it and they like it, then you believe food reward contributes to obesity.
 For example, if soda weren't tempting and enjoyable to drink, people wouldn't choose it over water.
 Regardless of whether you think it's the excess calories, the sugar, or something else that's fattening at that point, food reward is what got it to your lips.

 On the head-scratching side, there was J. Stanton's talk.
 Stanton spent about half his talk flailing around at my writing in a thinly veiled manner.
 He even went so far as to label food reward the “naïve hypothesis”.
 Yes, an entire field of full-time researchers is naïve; good thing we have a fantasy novel author to point it out to us.
 He seemed so focused on tearing down the food reward hypothesis that he undermined his own ideas in the process.
 For example, he showed data on trends in fast food spending and total away-from-home food spending (which are data that I've presented on several occasions and which Jeremy Landen and I introduced to the community), and attempted to argue that they don't line up well enough with obesity trends to support a connection.
 Besides being a rather imaginative interpretation of the data (see graph below), particularly considering that obesity can take many years to develop, this was counterproductive since one of his central messages revolves around explaining why junk food isn’t satiating and therefore leads to overeating and presumably fat gain.
 So is it fattening, or not?
 And if it isn't, why should we care about how satiating it is?
-I probably would have let the whole thing slide if he hadn't repeated the absurd and hateful “moral failure” meme-- that the food reward hypothesis implies that obese people are gluttons and sloths.
-Haters gotta hate I guess...
+I probably would have let the whole mess slide if he hadn't equated food reward with the “moral failure” meme-- the idea that obesity is due to gluttony and laziness.
+This was nothing more than a crass attempt to inflame the audience's emotions.

 It was really awesome to connect with people who my writing has helped.
 In particular, I had several people come up to me and share food reward fat loss experiences.
 Aravind Balasubramanian and Kamal Patel have continued to lose fat since they started using the technique in the summer of 2011, and Aravind in particular looks a lot leaner than he did at AHS11.
 Aravind also explained how the concept has helped him in other aspects of his life.
 I had another gentleman tell me how the concept helped him lose fat and overcome overpowering food cravings.
 A fourth gentleman explained that dietary changes he made based on my writing have halted a serious form of inflammatory bowel disease that at one point required the removal of part of his large intestine.
 Frankly there are times when I wonder why I spend so much time sharing my work for free, when I often get as much resistance as support for it, but this kind of thing definitely helps.
 I receive very little compensation for the work I do here, and in fact AHS12 cost me about $800 out of my own pocket-- but I do get a few donations here and there from kind folks.